What To Know About The No-Confidence Vote Facing British Prime Minister Theresa May

 The prime minister insists she has obtained the best deal the European Union is willing to give — and that a new prime minister won't fare any better.

-"A leadership election would not change the fundamentals of the negotiation or the parliamentary arithmetic," May said in the House of Commons Wednesday.
+"A leadership election would not change the fundamentals of the negotiation or the parliamentary arithmetic," May said in the House of Commons on Wednesday.
 "Weeks spent tearing ourselves apart will only create more division just as we should be standing together to serve our country.
 None of that would be in the national interest."

 What happens if the no-confidence vote succeeds?
 What happens if it doesn't?